Home Types of Discrimination

 Exclusion: denying opportunities or resources based on someone’s gender or gender identity.

-Impact of Sexual Discrimination
+Impact of Gender Discrimination

-Sexual discrimination can have many negative effects on individuals and communities, including:
+Gender discrimination can have many negative effects on individuals and communities, including:

 – Economic consequences, such as decreased earnings and job opportunities.